-Professional development system deliverables, and other school and district actions as needed, shall be provided to comply with requirements of statutes, state board rules, and applicable grant requirements.
+Professional Learning System deliverables, and other school and district actions as needed, shall be provided to comply with requirements of statutes, state board rules, and applicable grant requirements.

 Implemented primarily at the District Level

 1. Deliverables Aligned with Needs Assessments.